Passive Income for Retirement: 12 Creative Ideas to Boost Your Financial Security

 Do you enjoy working with your hands?
 Building things?
 Personally, I adore vacuuming (okay… maybe house cleaning is more work than fun).
 At any rate, it is so satisfying to complete a project!

 Do you enjoy kids and were a pretty good student back in the day?
 Wyzant is a platform that connects tutors to kids who need help.
-From teenagers who need help with AP statistics to grade school kids who just need to get through their homework, tutoring is a great way to make money and be among the young — keeping you young at heart!
+From teenagers who need support with AP statistics to grade school kids who just need to get through their homework, tutoring is a great way to make money and be among the young — keeping you young at heart!

 8) Whatever You Love to Do, Advertise Your Services on NextDoor: